joegreene/Spring-2014-CS-Lab--SI-/Week 6/README.md

   some_bool = (true || false);
   some_bool = (false && true);
   some_bool = (7 || 0);
+  //...code...
 ```
-guess and then check what the outputs are using the compiler.
+Guess and then check what the outputs are using the compiler.

 ##### Combining Operators into one Assignment
 Like using the assignment operator on other various data types, you can combine multiple operators when